joel-nylund/ConwayPygame/README.md

 TODO and changelog:

-The clicking is still very janky.
-There is also currently no option to turn off a cell in the customize window. *1
+1: The clicking is still very janky.
+There is also currently no option to turn off a cell in the customize window.

 *1: as of 19/05/2022: toggling cells in custom mode significantly improved, can also now toggle living cells to make them dead.

+2: Add comments to the code to make updating the code easier and clearer rather than having to piece each part together.